Financial-Times/n-alert-banner/README.md

 </div>
 ```

-Variable content based on screen size as well as the link after the button are optional.
-A minimal alert banner would look like this (note removal of content modifiers):

 ### JavaScript

 No code will run automatically unless you are using the Build Service.
 You must either construct an n-alert-banner object or fire an `o.DOMContentLoaded` event, which n-alert-banner listens for.